Integrated fisheries management plan summary: Geoduck and horse clam - Pacific Region, 2022/2023

 The 55 commercial licence eligibilities are usually distributed over 40 or more vessels.

 The commercial TAC had remained relatively constant for many years at 3.4375 million pounds until 2012 when it was decreased by approximately 4.0% to 3.3 million pounds.
 The drop was a result of stock assessments and increasingly conservative management strategies.
 Geoduck harvesters have reliable access to the resource, with catch shares of a fishery that has had a fairly consistent TAC over many years.
-The price paid to harvesters remains high averaging approximately $14.00 per pound.
+The price paid to harvesters remains high averaging approximately $16.00 per pound.
 There was a further drop in quota, in 2016/17 as a result of a large sanitary closure on the West Coast of Vancouver Island and the lack of available product from the enhancement program.
-The commercial TAC for the 2020/21 season has decrease to 3.025 million pounds.
-Closures implemented within Gwaii Hanass have reduced the overall available biomass.
+The commercial TAC for the 2021/22 season decreased to 2.865 million pounds and further decreased in 2022/23 to 2.805 million.
+Closures implemented within Gwaii Haanas as well as predation by Sea Otters have reduced the overall available biomass balanced through the three North Coast rotations.
 The Geoduck TAC is fully harvested.